 |"Aphrodite's Birthplace" on the Coast of Cyprus, Photo by HPSchrader|

 The last and most enduring of the crusader states was established on the island of Cyprus at the end of the 12th century.
-It lasted for over 300 years, thriving long after the Kingdom of Jerusalem had disappeared from the political map, if not memory.
+It endured for over 300 years, long after the Kingdom of Jerusalem had disappeared from the political map, if not memory.
 How that crusader state came into being is a dramatic story that began with a chance conquest by one of the most charismatic of all crusaders: Richard the Lionheart.

 |Richard's Tomb at the Abbey of Fontevrault|